-Four Number Combination Lock Details
+4-Digit Combination Lock Details

-It's simple yet effective and more secure than its three-digit combination lock counterparts.
-Four-digit combination locks are made to last.
+Simple yet effective and more secure than their three-digit combination lock counterparts, four-digit combination locks are made to last.
 There is one wheel for each number.
 When the dial is turned, the spindle that connects each wheel rotates the drive cam.
 A drive pin that is attached to the drive cam makes contact with the tiny tab on the wheel fly that is adjacent to the wheel.

-How to Open a Four-Digit Combination Lock
+How to Set the Lock

 To set a combination lock, place the dial at 0 to begin.
-Use the reset tool that came with the combination lock and push it into the hole on the side of the lock chamber.
+Use the reset tool that came with the combination lock if you have it.
+Most locks come with reset tools, although many bike locks do not.
+If you don't have the reset tool, you may be able to get it from the manufacturer.
+If you have the reset tool, push it into the hole on the side of the lock chamber.
 Turn it 90 degrees in either direction.
 Set the wheels at the combination you've chosen.
 Try to choose something easy to remember and specific to you but that isn't easy for others to guess, such as a birthday.

 If you forgot a bike lock combination or the digits to a padlock with a dial, you can try to reset it.
 Pull on the shackle until you see the wheels turn.
 When the wheel sticks or catches, move to the next wheel and continue through all the wheels.
-They will barely stop at the combination so this process takes quite a bit of patience.
+They will barely stop at the combination, so this process takes quite a bit of patience.

 If your lock has a serial number, you can contact the manufacturer and fill out a lost combination form, which you can print from your lock manufacturer's website.
 You will then need to have it notarized and mail it in.
 This process may take several weeks.
 You can also try visiting the distributor or retailer where you bought your lock, although some retailers may charge a fee for this service.